-A pen scanner is one of the best modern pieces of technology, being able to scan an image, machine printed or handwritten text and, by taking advantage of the Optical Character Recognition technology (OCR), it is able to convert the scanned data into machine encoded text, therefore making it available for easy editing (the data can be immediately loaded in a text editor), automatic translation to another language, text-to-speech applications (useful for visually impaired and blind users, as well as for people that suffer from dyslexia – it is also a key element for A.I. development) and overall for a better preservation of the data (such as old books, which would require significant more time and work to survive the passage of time).
+The pen scanner is one of the best modern pieces of technology that is able to scan an image, machine printed or handwritten text and, by taking advantage of the Optical Character Recognition technology (OCR), it can convert the scanned data into machine encoded text, therefore making it available for easy editing (the data can be immediately loaded in a text editor), automatic translation to another language, text-to-speech applications (useful for visually impaired and blind users, as well as for people that suffer from dyslexia – it is also a key element for A.I. development) and overall for a better preservation of the data (such as old books, which would require significant more time and work to survive the passage of time).

 Of course, the modern applications of this tech can go way beyond the capabilities of a pen scanner, so the OCR has also be found into the banking system (for statements, invoices or check scanning), for software applications (such as testing the CAPTCHA systems), for plate number checking or in any type of industry that needs certain info to be extracted from a document in a timely fashion.